-- ITE providers will contact schools about PST placements in a placement booking window (weeks 2 to 3 of Terms 2 and 4) to support schools’ advance planning and resource allocation.
+- To arrange PST placements, ITE providers will contact schools about PST placements in booking windows (weeks 2 to 3 of Terms 2 and 4) to support schools’ advance planning and resource allocation.

 - ITE providers have agreed to use the standard placement assessment template for all PSTs.

-The Department and ITE providers have agreed to benchmark practices and processes in a MOU, that applies to PST placements in all Victorian government schools
+The department and ITE providers have agreed to benchmark practices and processes in an MOU that applies to PST placements in all Victorian government schools.

 The benchmark placement practices and processes are designed to make it easier for schools to host PST placements, and to support a focus on the qualitative aspects of each placement.

-The MOU details the background to the agreement between the Department and ITE providers and sets out the following new practices.
+The MOU details the background to the agreement between the department and ITE providers and sets out the following practices.

 ITE providers will first contact schools regarding their placement needs for the following semester during: